 All urine samples within the sampling period should be saved and kept cool in a refrigerator until the test is complete and the sample can be sent to a laboratory for analysis.

-Results of the Test
+Results of the urine collection test

 The urine is primarily made up of water and normally contains specific concentrations of dissolved chemicals such as: